Introduction to Python Subprocess

 out, err = p2.communicate()

-From the above example, it has two subprocess dir and sort commands to be executed through Python script as given above and the dir command process is an input to the sort command process to sort the obtained directories in reverse order.
+The above example has two subprocess dir and sort commands to be executed through Python script as given above, and the dir command process is an input to the sort command process to sort the obtained directories in reverse order.

 This is a guide to Python Subprocess.
-Here we discuss the Working of Python Subprocess with appropriate syntax and respective example.
+Here we discuss the basic concept, working of Python Subprocess with appropriate syntax and respective example.
 You may also have a look at the following articles to learn more –